 We recommend cleaning your oral appliance daily using foaming soap (e.g. Method foaming soap), a soft-bristled toothbrush, and cold water.
-We also recommend soaking your appliance in Closys mouthwash during the day.
-The rinse should be changed once per week.
+Depending on your particular appliance, we also may recommend soaking it in a cleaner during the day.
 If you have pets, please be sure to keep your appliance in a closed container so they aren’t able to get to it!

 The reason we do Home Sleep Tests is to make sure your custom oral appliance is controlling your apnea adequately.
 Following your test, one of our dentists looks at your results, makes recommendations, and one of our team members calls you to go over these.
 Once your symptoms are resolved and your apnea is objectively controlled, you are moved to a maintenance routine schedule to make sure all remains well.
 If anything comes up between those routine appointments, give our office a call so we can handle it appropriately.